renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 Renovate uses these modules in order:

+1. The platform module is used to interact with the source control platform and clone the repository
 1. The manager module looks for files based on their name and extracts the dependencies (each dependency has a datasource)
-2. The datasource module looks up versions of the dependency
+1. The datasource module looks up versions of the dependency
-3. The versioning module validates and sorts the returned versions
+1. The versioning module validates and sorts the returned versions

 The platform handles the interaction with the remote repositories, for example creating the PRs.

 For example:

-1. the `gitlabci` manager finds a dependency named `python:3.10-alpine` of datasource `docker`
+1. The `gitlabci` manager finds a dependency named `python:3.10-alpine` of datasource `docker`
-2. the `docker` datasource looks for versions and finds `[python:3.9,python:3.9-alpine,python:3.10,python:3.10-alpine,python:3.11,python:3.11-alpine]`
+2. The `docker` datasource looks for versions and finds `[python:3.9,python:3.9-alpine,python:3.10,python:3.10-alpine,python:3.11,python:3.11-alpine]`
-3. the `docker` versioning takes `python:3.11-alpine` as it is compatible with `python:3.10-alpine`
+3. The `docker` versioning takes `python:3.11-alpine` as it is compatible with `python:3.10-alpine`

 # Workflow